zonemaster/zonemaster-backend/docs/API.md

 E.g. if [LANGUAGE.locale] is "en_US en_UK sv_SE", all the valid *language tags*
 are "en_US", "en_UK", "sv_SE" and "sv".

+The use of `language tags` that include the country code is *deprecated*.

 #### Design

 The two first characters of the *language tag* are intended to be an